devlucky/Kakapo/README.md

 Since Kakapo was built with JSONAPI support in mind, a JSONAPISerializer is

-For your types to be JSONAPI compliant, they need to conform to JSONAPIEntity
+For your types to be JSONAPI compliant, they need to conform to `JSONAPIEntity` protocol.
+Let's see an example:

 ```Swift
 struct Dog: JSONAPIEntity {